awsdocs/aws-greengrass-developer-guide/doc_source/quick-start.md

 On platforms that require a reboot, your input values from the previous session, excluding credentials, are temporarily stored in the `GreengrassDeviceSetup.config.info` file\.

    When the setup is complete, the terminal displays a success status message that's similar to the following\.
-![\[Success message in the terminal output.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/quick-start-completed.png)
+![\[Success message in the terminal output.\]](http://docs.aws.amazon.com/greengrass/v1/developerguide/images/quick-start-completed.png)

 1. <a name="quick-start-next-steps"></a>If you included the Hello World Lambda function, Greengrass device setup deploys the Greengrass group to your core device\.
-To test the Lambda function, or to learn how to remove the Lambda function from the group, continue to [Verify the Lambda function is running on the core device](lambda-check.md) in Module 3\-1 of the Getting Started tutorial\.
+To test the Lambda function, or for information about how to remove the Lambda function from the group, continue to [Verify the Lambda function is running on the core device](lambda-check.md) in Module 3\-1 of the Getting Started tutorial\.
 **Note**
 Make sure that the AWS Region selected in the console is the same one that you used to configure your Greengrass environment\.
 By default, the Region is US West \(Oregon\)\.